grafana/agent/docs/sources/static/_index.md

 Static mode is composed of different _subsystems_:

-* The _metrics subsystem_ wraps around Prometheus for collecting Prometheus metrics and forarding them over the Prometheus `remote_write` protocol.
+* The _metrics subsystem_ wraps around Prometheus for collecting Prometheus metrics and forwarding them over the Prometheus `remote_write` protocol.

 * The _logs subsystem_ wraps around Grafana Promtail for collecting logs and forwarding them to Grafana Loki.